 * First Download Ubuntu ISO File go to Ubuntu Site to download ISO.

-The Current latest version of Ubuntu is 16.04.1 and linux release Long term support which means it will be supported until 2021.
+The Current latest version of Ubuntu is 16.04.1 and Linux releases Long term support which means it will be supported until 2021.

-Now just click on download button & make sure you are downloading correct version, If you are using 32 bit System then click on Alternative downloads and torrents, and you can find 32-bit version.
+Now just click on the download button & make sure you are downloading the correct version, If you are using 32 bit System then click on Alternative downloads and torrents, and you can find the 32-bit version.